 - In the panel on the side of the device access window panel, click the Live log button .

 - Select either an application log, or the device log.
-For application logs, select one or more apps from the list of UFTM lab apps installed on the device.
-When selecting an app or changing the selection, any existing log displayed in the panel will be cleared.
+For application logs, select one or more apps from the list of Digital Lab apps installed on the device.

 - Click the Start button to start the live log.
 Use the drop-down in the panel to select the logging level - debug, trace, info, warn, error, or fatal.
 Use the toolbar for auto-scroll, text wrap, download, and copy options.